How to use the DROP function

 7. DROP function error

-8. DROP function - values in random order
+8. Example - values in random order

 The image above shows a formula that returns values in random order from the two first rows in a 2D cell range.
+Cell range B2:D5 contains values, the formula removes the two first rows in B2:D5 and returns the remaining values in random order.

 Dynamic array formula in cell B8: